SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 - [Jekyll](https://jekyllrb.com/), which has a longer history but also has more dependencies (it relies on [Ruby on Rails](https://rubyonrails.org/)).
 - [Hugo](https://gohugo.io/), which runs on the Go programming language, has fewer dependencies and attractive templates (this tool-kit runs on Hugo, by the way).
 - [Gatsby](https://www.gatsbyjs.com/), which is good for single-page layouts, landing pages, web applications, portfolios, and institutional websites.
-- and there are many more [Awesome Static Web Site Generators](https://github.com/myles/awesome-static-generators).
+- And there are many more [Awesome Static Web Site Generators](https://github.com/myles/awesome-static-generators).
 The "right" static site tool will depend on your own skills and needs - this is [a useful introduction to thinking these through](https://about.gitlab.com/blog/2022/04/18/comparing-static-site-generators/).
+- See also Fast Familiar's [Climate Action Site Builder](https://fastfamiliar.com/climate-action/sitebuilder/).

 ### Content Management Systems